giocoal/goodreads-books-simple-data-processing/README.md

-# Progetto per il corso di Foundations of Computer Science
+# Project for the Foundations of Computer Science Course

+Simple data analysis performed via Python.